jezzsantos/saastack/docs/decisions/0100-authentication.md

 >
 > It gets even more conflated for things like '[HMAC authentication](https://datatracker.ietf.org/doc/html/rfc2104)' where typically the user's identity is pre-assumed to be known ahead of time, so when the request arrives, the identity of the user is already known (you could say, implied by the HMAC signing key, or included in other data the request).
 There may be no explicit authentication step at all.
 >
-> However, in most systems (post 2012) that adopted the '[OAuth2 Authorization Framework](https://www.rfc-editor.org/rfc/rfc6749)' and then later the ''[OpenID Connect Authentication Framework](https://openid.net/specs/openid-connect-core-1_0.html)' the AuthZ and AuthN steps are explicitly separated into different processes using tokens and claims.
+> However, in most systems (post 2012) that adopted the '[OAuth2 Authorization Framework](https://www.rfc-editor.org/rfc/rfc6749)' and then later the '[OpenID Connect Authentication Framework](https://openid.net/specs/openid-connect-core-1_0.html)' the AuthZ and AuthN steps are explicitly separated into different processes using tokens and claims.

-Today there are many options for integrating AuthN into a SaaS product, it is not a straightforward choice to make, and and each and everyone of those options represents a set of trade-offs in many things, including:
+Today there are many options for integrating AuthN into a SaaS product, it is not a straightforward choice to make, and each one of those options represents a set of trade-offs in many things, including:

 * Cost
 * Maintainability